princomp/princomp.github.io/source/lectures/oop/properties.md

     - For example, `myRectangle.Width = 15;` will call the `set` accessor inside the `Width` property, with `value` equal to 15
     - This is equivalent to `myRectangle.SetWidth(15);` using the "old" Rectangle code

-## Properties in UML

-- Since properties represent attributes, they go in the "attributes" box (the second box)
-- If a property will simply "get" and "set" an instance variable of the same name, you do *not* need to write the instance variable in the box
-    - No need to write both the property `Width` and the instance variable `width`
-- Syntax: `[+/-] <<property>> [name]: [type]`
-- Note that the access modifier (+ or -) is for the property, not the instance variable, so it is + if the property is `public` (which it usually is)
-- Example for `Rectangle`, assuming we converted both attributes to use properties instead of getters and setters:

-    !include uml/Rectangle_with_properties.md

-- We no longer need to write all those setter and getter methods, since they are "built in" to the properties

 ## In More Details

 - Note that in a property, `value` is what is called a *[contextual keyword](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/lexical-structure#644-keywords)*: it is not a reserved word in C# (it could be used as an identifier),  but *inside a property* it refers to something special, the value that is assigned to the property.